STEP-tw/head-shubhiamchauhan/code_review.md

 - [x] 1.
 Poor variable names
     * argsList
-2. You can pull out if conditions to util functions.
+- [x] 2.
+You can pull out if conditions to util functions.

 # lib.js